Prometheus-X-association/monitoring/docs/design-document.md

 ## Test specification

 ### Test plan
-This BB is composed exclusively of third-party components so the strategy will be to test the metrics on the other BB side.
+This BB is composed exclusively of third-party components so the strategy will be to test the metrics on the BBs directly.